Nathan Simeon

-Nathan Simeon (born February 14, 2000) is a Canadian soccer player who plays as a defender for the University of San Francisco and the San Francisco Glens.
+Nathan Simeon (born February 14, 2000) is a Canadian soccer player who plays as a defender for the Vermont Catamounts and the Vermont Green.

 Career

 Simeon began his career by accepting a scholarship to join Orlando City's Club Development Academy system at Montverde Academy for the 2018–19 season.
 He made 14 appearances in his debut year.

 On March 30, 2019, Simeon signed an academy contract with Orlando City's USL reserve affiliate OCB and made his senior debut in the season opener later that day, a 3–1 loss to FC Tucson.

 In July 2019, Simeon verbally committed to play NCAA Division I soccer at the University of San Francisco.
+In 2023, Simeon transferred to the University of Vermont for his final season of eligibility.

 Simeon signed with USL League Two side San Francisco Glens in May 2022.
+In 2024, he signed with Vermont Green.